xapian/xapian/xapian-core/docs/admin_notes.rst

 Network file systems
 --------------------

 Xapian should work correctly over a network file system.
-However, there are a large number of potential issues with such file systems, so we recommend extensive testing of your particular network file system before deployment.
+However, there are various potential issues with such file systems, so we recommend extensive testing of your particular network file system before deployment.

 Be warned that Xapian is heavily I/O dependent, and therefore performance over